 I still work as a content marketing freelancer, though, and I write and compose songs too!
 I guess I just can’t keep quiet!

-Dr. Candace Epps-Robertson (USA)
+Dr. Candace (USA)

 I have a PhD in Composition and Cultural Rhetoric from Syracuse University (go Orange!).
 I’m currently an Assistant Professor of Rhetoric and Writing Studies.
 I research and write about culture, citizenship, literacy, and rhetoric.

-Katie Hulme (USA)
+Katie (USA)

 I received my BS in Physics from Duke University and obtained my MS in Medical Physics from MD Anderson Cancer Center – UT Houston Health Science Center.
 I currently practice as a board-certified Diagnostic Medical Physicist.

-Kelly Van Houten-King (USA)
+Kelly (USA)

 Bachelor of Arts degrees in French Language and English Literature; Master of Business Administration in Marketing and Management, all from the University of Wisconsin at Madison (go Badgers!).
 I currently work in educational publishing in the K-12 market.
 I develop materials related to reading, literature, and language arts.

-Lyna Etienne (France)
+Lyna (France)

 MSc in Mechanical Engineering, Université Paris-Sud.
 Currently working as a mechanical simulation engineer.

-Mackenzie Rawcliffe (USA)
+Mackenzie (USA)

 I have a Masters in International Relations and Public Administration from the University of Maine.
 I am currently a digital marketing manager and aspirational game designer.

-Snigdha Dutta (UK)
+Dr. Snigdha (UK)

 Have you won any awards (academic or otherwise)?